Victoza

 If you're pregnant, think you may be pregnant, or are planning to have a baby, ask your doctor for advice as Victoza is not currently recommended during pregnancy.

-You can keep the pen for 1 month when stored at room temperature (below 30°C) or in a refrigerator (2°C– 8°C).
+- During use: You can keep the pen for 1 month at room temperature (below 30°C) or in a refrigerator (2°C to 8°C).
 Don't freeze it.

-When you're not using the pen, keep the pen cap on in order to protect from light.
+When you're not using the pen, keep the pen cap on to protect from light.

 It's important to get rid of your used needles safely.
-Keep them out of reach of children and pets, and places where they could hurt others.
-You can do this by buying a sharps container from your pharmacy.
-This is a special container made of hard plastic that has a tight-fitting lid so used needles and syringes can be stored securely.
+Keep them out of reach of children and pets.
+It is best to put used needles into a sharps container you can buy from your pharmacy.
+A sharps container is made of hard plastic that has a tight-fitting lid so used needles and syringes can be stored safely.

-Don't flush used needles down the toilet or put them in household or public rubbish or recycle bins.
+Don't flush used needles down the toilet or put them in rubbish or recycle bins.
 Once your sharps container is full, take it to your pharmacy for safe disposal.

 Read more about safe disposal of needles.